-Italian lawmakers have approved a bill criminalising ticket resale, paving the way for some of the strongest anti-touting legislation in the world
+Italian lawmakers have approved a bill criminalising ticket resale, paving the way for the adoption of some of the strongest anti-touting legislation in the world

 Sign up for IQ Index